Nailim/brotato-mod-secondchance/README.md

 This is a mod for the game Brotato.

-The mod gives the player a second chance on death by returning him one wave back instead of ending the run.
-The character keeps all the progress so far, allowing the player to build up to the challenge, up to including level 20.
+Gives the player a second chance on death instead of ending the run.
+The character keeps all the progress, allowing the player to build up to the challenge.

+By default the player is protected up to including level 20.

+Now with optional [ModOptions](https://steamcommunity.com/sharedfiles/filedetails/?id=2944608034) support for configuration.

 ## Accesible on steam